enmanuelbayen/Capstone-Web-page/README.md

-# 📖 Web page for curse of medicine on Venezuela <a name="about-project"></a>
+# 📖 Web page for Gamescom event! <a name="about-project"></a>

-> An introduction to myself and my start on this new adventure studying at Microverse.
-I create this portfolio using HTML and CSS.
+> Testing all the information learned in the course in the areas of HTML, CSS and JS to achieve the results shown..
-> You can watch this video of me commenting on my first advances in creating this portfolio and how I felt in the process.
+> You can watch this video of me commenting on my first advances in creating this web page and how I felt in the process and the Features I added.
 [Loom video](https://www.loom.com/share/8a4576b28c8e43ef9d3f74f1874ce556)

 ## 🛠 Built With <a name="built-with"></a>